 Table 3 provides a comparison of our stimuli to a sample of others that have been used previously in the IDS preference literature.
 Across studies, the only statistic that was reported reliably across papers was the mean pitch (F0) for IDS and ADS and even this one was only reported in about half the studies we sampled.
 Various measures of variability were reported in some studies (e.g., range within each sample, range across samples, standard deviation), but due to variation in the length and number of different samples used in each study, and a lack of systematicity in reporting, it was difficult to compare directly.
 Numerically, the average IDS/ADS pitch difference in our materials was less extreme than that found in previous studies.

 To confirm that our composite IDS and ADS stimuli were rated as natural and that the more limited pitch difference between registers still led to the stimuli being categorized differently, we conducted another norming study.
 Using the same basic paradigm as above, we collected a new sample of judgments from MTurk participants.
 Raters were randomly assigned to listen to all 16 stimuli and judge either whether they were directed at infants/children or adults (N=22) or else whether the stimuli sounded natural (N=27).
-All IDS clips were judged extremely likely to be directed at infants or children (M = 6.74, SD = .09, on a 1 – 7 rating scale), while all ADS clips were judged highly likely to be directed to adults (M = 2.12, SD = .38).
-Both were judged to be relatively natural, with the ADS if anything slightly more natural (M = 5.18, SD = .19) than the IDS (M = 4.47, SD = .31).
+All IDS clips were judged extremely likely to be directed at infants or children (M=6.74, SD=.09, on a 1 – 7 rating scale), while all ADS clips were judged highly likely to be directed to adults (M=2.12, SD=.38).
+Both were judged to be relatively natural, with the ADS, if anything, slightly more natural (M=5.18, SD=.19) than the IDS (M=4.47, SD=.31).
 In sum, because our stimuli were created from naturalistic productions from a wide range of mothers, they were less extreme in their intonation, but they were judged as natural and were easily identified as infant-directed.

-Table 3.
-Comparison of our study’s stimuli to those of previous studies on infant-directed speech preferences.